clement-nardi/pics-dl/README.md

 Otherwise just click on Next

 ###2.2 Git
-On the 4th step, select the 3rd option: "Use Git and optional Unix tools from the Windows Command Prompt" Otherwise Just click Next.
+**At the 4th step, select the 3rd option**: "Use Git and optional Unix tools from the Windows Command Prompt" Otherwise Just click Next.

 ###2.4 Notepad++
 Just click Next.

 ###2.5 Microsoft Visual C++ Redistributable Packages for Visual Studio 2013
 Just click Next.

+###2.6 Perl and Exiftool module
+Install Strawberry Perl, leave all default settings.
+Once installed, launch "CPAN Client", and write in the terminal:

+    install Image::ExifTool

-###2.6 Inno Setup 5
+###2.7 Inno Setup 5
 Just Click Next (leave default options)
 Note: Inno Setup is used to generate the windows installer.
 If you don't want to generate the installer, you will need to remove the last line in the .pro file